cloudposse/atmos/website/docs/quick-start/example1.md

+---
+title: "Example #1"
+sidebar_position: 3
-  ## Example
+sidebar_label: Simple Example
+---

 The [example](https://github.com/cloudposse/atmos/tree/master/examples/complete) folder contains a complete solution that shows how to:

   - Structure the Terraform and helmfile components
   - Configure the CLI
   - Add [stack configurations](examples/complete/stacks) for the Terraform and helmfile components (to provision them to different environments and stages)

 ## Example Filesystem Layout